 This YouTube video (on the right side) provides details of the same exercise to relieve constipation fast: Constipation Remedies: Cure in 1 Min.

-Long-term constipation relief: normalize your breathing patterns
+Relieve constipation for good: normalize your breathing

 How automatic-breathing parameters relate to spasms and cramping